harty1193/AI-ML/README.md

-This is a AI ML Class
+This is a AI ML Class.
 Created this to share my Labs, Answers.